Bail Bonds Services in Atlanta GA

 In the case that you don’t meet these general requirements, there are several options that we can explore with you.
 We do our best to people get bonds written as quickly as humanly possible.

-How Bail Bond Companies Work
+How Fulton County Bail Bonds and Bonding Companies Work

-First, find out what county jail (or city jail) the defendant is in.
+First, find out what county detention center (or city jail) the defendant is in.
 You’ll need to inform the bonding company of this information so that they can swiftly assist you.
 If possible, you’ll also be wise to note how much the bond is.
 You can get this information by simply calling the jail itself.

 Second, determine if you qualify for a surety bond or not.
 If you don’t, you or the inmate might know someone who does and you should reach out to them and ask if they would be willing to cosign on the bail bond.